Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 This page has been translated by machine translation.
 View original

 I'm Jinno from the Account Sales Department at Classmethod.
-In my daily job, I work as an account sales representative for public cloud services like AWS and cloud services like Claude.
+I currently work as an account executive for public cloud services such as AWS and cloud services like Claude.

-Recently, Claude has been attracting a lot of attention, and within our company, we've been individually advancing the use of Claude.
-While it's certainly demonstrating great power in design and development processes by engineers, it's also showing efficiency and productivity improvements when used by non-engineers, which makes me feel there's great potential here.
+Recently, Claude has been attracting a lot of attention, and within our company, we've also been advancing the use of Claude individually.
+While it's showing great power in design and development processes by engineers, it's also producing efficiency and productivity improvements through use by non-engineers, which makes me feel there's enormous potential.

 However, after actually trying it, my perception changed.
-Claude Code isn't a "tool for writing code," but rather "an agent that autonomously performs file operations and data processing when you communicate what you want to do in natural language."
+Claude Code isn't just "a tool for writing code," but rather "an agent that autonomously performs file operations and data processing when you communicate what you want to do in natural language."

-As a salesperson, here are some things I've actually been able to do:
+Here are some things I've actually been able to do as a salesperson:

 • Automatic generation of sales materials (PowerPoint, Word)